JackieBinya/jacqueline-binya-website/content/posts/javascript/closures-scope-and-all-the-good-stuff-about-js.md

 ### Local and Global Variables

-One thing thats important to mention is that whenever variables are defined in Javascript its either they are are defined inside a block or independent of a block.When a variable is defined inside a block it is _local_ in reference to that block.
+ In Javascript variables are either declared inside a block or independent of a block.
+When a variable is declared inside a block it is _local_ in reference to that block.
 A global variable is one whose scope is global.

 ## What then is scope ?